wmaucla/metaflow-data-etl/README.md

 ![Ubuntu](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white) ![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)

 A usecase designed to simulate some summary statistics from machine data.
+This is wrapped within docker-compose to simulate CI processes, and leverages metaflow as the execution engine for the DAG.

 ## Quickguide